 “We started in 2012.
 I was homeless … I had just lost my real estate company and my house in the 2008 market crash.
 Now six years later, I work with homeless teens and youth aging out of the foster care system.
 I teach job skills and life skills seminars as they get real-world experience at my food truck as they find their path to self-sufficiency.
 I’m in the process of building a foundation entitled The Ground Up Foundation.
 Youth that work for us two years earn an investment to start their own food service business,” shares Green.

 Supporting Entrepreneurs and the Food Truck Movement

 Serving homeless populations and mentoring youth away from gang activity are not the only ways Black food truck owners are empowering their communities.
-Hollywood Grill in Birmingham, Ala. provides meals for tutoring programs and thousands of dollars to youth athletic programs.
+Hollywood Grill in Birmingham, Alabama, provides meals for tutoring programs and thousands of dollars to youth athletic programs.
 Others are making a difference just by exposing people to Black entrepreneurs.
-Betty White’s food truck, The BBQueen, in Peoria, Ill. is such an example.
+Betty White’s food truck, The BBQueen, in Peoria, Illinois, is such an example.
 White started the food truck after being forced to resign from the Peoria Public School District due to injuries from breaking up fights.
 She also wanted to create something her family could enjoy together.
 White says having the food truck has made a positive impact on her and her community.

 “It’s been an inspiration to the people in Peoria because I was the first Black owner of a food truck that Peoria saw in operation.
 At least that’s what many of my customers told me.
 It has taught me I had compassion I didn’t realize was in me.
 It also helped me believe in myself like never before.
 It taught me that I have more to live for in my latter years on earth.
 Another important thing I’ve learned is never give up after a huge defeat because it just might be your victory,” says White.